alanmitchell/bmon/docs/source/sensor-alerts.rst

 could also set up a second Emergency priority Alert if the temperature drops below 120 deg F.

+.. note:: Alerts can be created for *calculated fields* as well as normal sensor readings.
+Since a calculated field can combine the values of multiple different sensors (see :ref:`math-calc-field`), complex alert conditions can be created that include tests for multiple different sensor values.
+For example, a calculated field can be created that will evaluate to True if a particular flow rate is zero at the same time that outdoor temperature is less than 38 degrees.
+An Alert can then be set on that field to notify recipients when this condition occurs.

 Inactive Alerts
 ---------------